-PROCEDURE FOR REMOTE E-VOTING
+PROCEDURE & INSTRUCTIONS FOR REMOTE E-VOTING

 - i.
-In compliance with the provisions of Section 108 of the Act, read with Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, Regulation 44 of the SEBI Listing Regulations and in terms of SEBI vide circular no. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated December 9, 2020 in relation to e-Voting Facility Provided by Listed Entities, the Members are provided with the facility to cast their vote electronically, through the e-Voting services provided by KFintech, on all the resolutions set forth in this Notice.
+In compliance with the provisions of Section 108 of the Act, read with Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, Regulation 44 of the SEBI Listing Regulations and in terms of SEBI vide circular no. SEBI/HO/CFD/CMD/ CIR/P/2020/242 dated December 9, 2020 in relation to e-Voting Facility Provided by Listed Entities, the Members are provided with the facility to cast their vote electronically, through the e-Voting services provided by KFintech, on all the resolutions set forth in this Notice.
 The instructions for e-Voting are given herein below. - ii.
 However, pursuant to SEBI circular no. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated December 9, 2020 on "e-Voting facility provided by Listed Companies", e-Voting process has been enabled to all the individual demat account holders, by way of single login credential, through their demat accounts / websites of Depositories / DPs in order to increase the efficiency of the voting process. - iii.
 Individual demat account holders would be able to cast their vote without having to register again with the e-Voting service provider (ESP) thereby not only facilitating seamless authentication but also ease and convenience of participating in e-Voting process.
-Shareholders are advised to update their mobile number and e-mail ID with their DPs to access e-Voting facility - iv.
-The remote e-voting period commences on 19-09-2022 (9.00 AM) and ends on 21-09-2022 (5.00PM).
-During this period shareholders' of the Company, holding shares either in physical form in in dematerialized form, as on the cut-off date 15-09-2022, may cast their vote electronically in the manner and process set out herein below.
+Shareholders are advised to update their mobile number and e-mail ID with their DPs to access e-Voting facility. - iv.
+The remote e-voting period commences on 18-09-2023 (9.00 AM) and ends on 20-09-2023 (5.00 PM).
+During this period shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date 14-09-2023, may cast their vote electronically in the manner and process set out herein below.
 The e-voting module shall be disabled for voting thereafter.
-Once the vote on a resolution is cast by the Member, the Member shall not be allowed to change it subsequently. - v.
-The voting rights of Members shall be in proportion to their shares in the paid-up equity share capital of the Company as on the cut-off date i.e 15th Sept 2022. - vi.
-Any person holding shares in physical form and non-individual shareholders, who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date, may obtain the login ID and password by sending a request at evoting@example.com.
-However, if he / she is already registered with KFintech for remote e-Voting then he / she can use his / her existing User ID and password for casting the vote. - vii.
-In case of Individual Shareholders holding securities in demat mode and who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date may follow steps mentioned below under "Login method for remote e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode.
+Once the vote on a resolution is cast by the Member, the Member shall not be allowed to change it subsequently.

+- v.
+The voting rights of Members shall be in proportion to their shares in the paid-up equity share capital of the Company as on the cut-off date i.e 14th September 2023. - vi.
+Any person holding shares in physical form and non-individual shareholders, who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date, may obtain the login ID and password by sending a request at evoting@Kfintech.com.
+However, if he / she is already registered with KFintech for remote e-Voting then he /she can use his / her existing User ID and password for casting the vote. - vii.
+In case of Individual Shareholders holding securities in demat mode and who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date may follow steps mentioned below under "Login method for remote e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode. - viii.
+The details of the process and manner for remote e-Voting and e-AGM are explained herein below: